An ad in an MBTA station that was critical of U.S. military support for Israel is set to come down under a policy adopted by T board members Monday.

 Updated advertising guidelines would ban from T property all ads addressing “political issues or matters of public debate.”
 It would take effect in December.
 The vote from the MBTA’s fiscal and management control board was unanimous.
 The restriction covers “an opinion, position or viewpoint on a matter of public debate about economic, political, moral, religious or social issues.”

 RELATED: Anti-Israel MBTA ad sparks controversy The ad at the center of the debate is one that featured a picture of a young girl and called attention to the deaths of Palestinian children amid conflict with Israel.
 The single advertisementhung in Davis station as of Monday.
-A leader from the group behind the ad defended it, to boos and shouting from opponents.
+Speakers claimed the ad promoted violence against Jewish people and called it inaccurate.

 “We have the right to criticize government,” said Richard Colbath-Hess, treasurer for the Palestine Advocacy Project.